Department of Veterans Affairs.

 Applicants with questions regarding the funding from previous Special Need awards should contact the VA Homeless Providers GPD Program Office prior to application.

 A full copy of the regulations governing the GPD Program is available at the GPD website at http://www.va.gov/HOMELESS/GPD.asp.

 The Secretary of Veterans Affairs, or designee, approved this document and authorized the undersigned to sign and submit the document to the Office of the Federal Register for publication electronically as an official document of the Department of Veterans Affairs.
-Robert L. Wilkie, Secretary, Department of Veterans Affairs, approved this document on April 16, 2019, for publication.
+Pamela Powers, Chief of Staff, Department of Veterans Affairs, approved this document on February 6, 2020, for publication.